Carla-Bayle

 Birthplace of philosopher Pierre Bayle, cradle of freedom of thought

-Carla-Bayle was the birthplace of Pierre Bayle, a 17th-century Protestant philosopher and advocate of religious tolerance.
-The Pierre Bayle Museum traces his work and the village’s turbulent past, marked by the Wars of Religion.
-The narrow streets of the village still feature some fine examples of early architecture.
+Carla-Bayle was the birthplace of Pierre Bayle, a 17thᵉ century Protestant philosopher and advocate of religious tolerance.
+The Pierre Bayle Museum retraces his work and the village’s turbulent past, marked by the Wars of Religion.
+The alleyways have preserved some fine examples of old architecture.

 Our locations